 Belarus: An Overview

 Belarus, located in eastern Europe, is a close ally of Russia.
-Belarus’s authoritarian leader, Alexander Lukashenko, has served as president for more than 30 years.
-Lukashenko has increased Belarus’s dependency on Russia since 2020, when Belarusian authorities launched a crackdown on political opposition and civil society that UN and other international human rights monitors called “unprecedented” and “catastrophic.”
-Lukashenko’s government has provided support to Russia’s war against Ukraine, including by allowing Belarus to be used as a launchpad for the invasion in 2022.
+Belarus's authoritarian leader, Alexander Lukashenko, has served as president for 31 years.
+Lukashenko increased Belarus's dependency on Russia starting in 2020, when a government crackdown on political opposition and civil society that UN human rights monitors called "unprecedented" and "catastrophic" led to U.S. and European sanctions.
+Lukashenko's government has provided support to Russia's war against Ukraine, including by allowing Belarus to be used as a launchpad for the invasion in 2022.

 Political Background

-Belarus, previously part of the Soviet Union, became independent after the Soviet Union’s dissolution in 1991.
+Belarus, previously part of the Soviet Union, became independent after the Soviet Union's dissolution in 1991.
 Lukashenko was first elected president in 1994, and he subsequently established an authoritarian system of governance.
-Lukashenko was reelected to a seventh presidential term on January 26, 2025, in an environment observers generally considered to be nondemocratic.
+Lukashenko was reelected to a seventh presidential term on January 26, 2025, in an environment that observers generally considered nondemocratic.
 According to official results, Lukashenko received 87% of the vote with 86% turnout; four nominal competitors each received 2%-3% of the vote.
-The EU and other U.S. allies issued a statement condemning Belarus’s “sham presidential elections.”
-(The Trump Administration has not issued a statement on the elections.)
+The EU and other U.S. allies issued a statement condemning Belarus's "sham presidential elections."

 Figure 1.
 Belarus at a Glance